What to consider when choosing a fuel card for your business

 Fuel cards link to either a specific vehicle or driver or sometimes a combination of both.
 It’s often possible to place specific restrictions on cards, such as only authorising it for diesel or unleaded petrol.

 There is a wide range of fuel cards, all offering their own benefits to employees and businesses.
-However, sometimes, a more all-in-one option such as a prepaid business card might be more suitable to meet company needs.
+However, sometimes, a more all-in-one option such as the purchase of a prepaid debit card might be more suitable to meet company needs.

 With Soldo prepaid cards, managers can load it with the required fuel money for staff, while still being able to keep tight control over company-wide spending.
 Soldo offers fully customisable physical and virtual prepaid business cards for your whole team that you can tailor to your exact needs, offering the same time saving and administrative benefits as a fuel card, however, over a far broader range of business expense types.